Pixel-Nova-Apps/simmerpos.com/_pages/online.md

 <img src="/assets/online/add-rate.png" alt="Add rate" class="support-image">

-Then enter a custom rate name, this must be called exactly **Pickup in store**.
+Then enter a custom rate name, this must be called exactly **Pickup in store** and click **Done**.
 This is required for Simmer to identify the pickup shipping method.

 <img src="/assets/online/rate-modal.png" alt="Rate modal" class="support-image">

+Then click **Save** at the top of the page.

 ## Add products to the online store channel